 Community/common transit procedures

-The New Computerised Transit System (NCTS) must be used for all community/common transit declarations except for private travellers (with goods in excess of their allowances) and for some authorised simplifications.
+The New Computerised Transit System (NCTS) must be used for all CT declarations, except for private travellers (with goods in excess of their allowances), and for some authorised simplifications.
 Any potential taxes and duties on the goods must be guaranteed.
-Use of NCTS does not normally preclude use of other customs procedures such as customs warehousing.
+Use of the NCTS doesn’t normally preclude use of other customs procedures such as customs warehousing.

-All traders moving goods across the EU under TIR are required to submit a declaration using NCTS when the consignment reaches the frontier of the EU.
-Read newsletters on Community/Common Transit and TIR.
+All traders moving goods across the EU under TIR must submit a declaration using NCTS when the consignment reaches the frontier of the EU.

 Taxes and duties on imports